The Ultimate Dubai Startup Stack for Founders

 The tech stack: build cheap, scale later

 Modern startups can ship serious products with very small AWS or GCP bills, a managed Supabase or similar backend, a small set of SaaS subscriptions (notification, payments, email, analytics, observability), and 1–2 senior engineers.
-Total infra and tooling cost for the first year is often under $20k.
+Total infra and tooling cost for the first year can be very modest for a lean team.

 Spend the money on the things that compound: hiring well, customer development, product quality.
 Save the money on the things that look like grown-up business and are actually overhead.